 Overall, laws follow technological advancements.
 This is a new era in transportation, much like the change from horse and buggies to automotive transportation.
 So as driverless cars become commonplace, laws will be modified to accommodate this technology.
 During this transition, emphasis will be placed on becoming as familiar with the legal stipulations as we are in other areas.
 It places a demand for lawyers to learn how legal cases dealing with self-driving cars are handled.
 Meeting this requirement is an obligation legal professionals share.
 Our law firm will be at the forefront of this new technology from a legal standpoint.
 We want our clients to understand the intricacies of this new type of transportation as we move together into an exciting and new future of transportation.How Do Self-Driving Cars Operate?

 Self-driving cars are run by an intricate system comprised of software, cameras, and sensors.
 Sensors and cameras enable the vehicle to “see” and navigate the terrain.
 Vehicles are still in the testing phase, but soon, level 4 vehicles will be available without the need for human observation or intervention in some situations.
 According to experts, there are five levels a vehicle can attain, each with varying ability:

 - Level 1: Some control different driving tasks such as braking or cruise control without human intervention.

-- Level 2: Some autonomous driving tasks such as steering or acceleration are capable of being done simultaneously, but human intervention is still involved when needed.
+- Level 2: Some autonomous driving tasks such as steering or acceleration can be done simultaneously, but human intervention is still involved when needed.

-- Level 3: Under particular conditions, the vehicle can perform all safety-oriented functions, but a driver is needed to intercede when alerted.
+- Level 3: Under particular conditions, the vehicle can perform all safety-oriented functions, but a driver must intercede when alerted.

 - Level 4: Autonomous operation is fully operational in specific situations.
 Others require the assistance of a human driver.